 Once this has been done, and you are sure all database connections have been released, reopen one instance of the program to check the lock file.
 It should report 1 workstation and 1 database connection.

-In some instances, it may be easier to reboot the server release the lock file.
-This will close all of the database connections any issues relating to persisting connections.
+In some instances, it may be easier to reboot the server releases the lock file.
+This will close all of the database connections and any issues relating to persisting connections.

 If the connection is not reset and you still see a PlanData.ldb file in the server try to manually delete this file.

 If this does not work, you may have additional services on the server locking the file.

 1. The first component that can cause the lock file to hold a lock is UPS WroldShip.